 - Insufficient wetting (pad)

 Here, the two joints display signs of insufficient wetting of their solder pad.
 Note that the solder wets the leads nicely, but it does not form an ideal bond with the pad.
-It can be as a result of a circuit board that is dirty or when you fail to apply heat to the pad and pin.
+It can be a result of a circuit board that is dirty or when you fail to apply heat to the pad and pin.

 For example, if it is a solder bridging, you will see that there is not enough space left between your solder mask layer and the pads.
 Here, the left two solder joints melt together to form a connection that was not intended.

-When a manufacturer notices this, he can repair it by dragging off the tip of very hot iron between the two merged joints.
+When a manufacturer notices this, he can repair it by dragging off the tip of a very hot iron between the two merged joints.
 However, if the solder is too much, the manufacturer can make use of a solder sucker or wick to get rid of it.

 How To Avoid And Solve These Issues

-In cases whereby it is the buyer that notices any of the issues as mentioned earlier with their PCB soldering, they are advised not to panic as they can all be repaired with just a little patience.
+In cases whereby it is the buyer that notices any of the issues mentioned earlier with their PCB soldering, they are advised not to panic as they can all be repaired with just a little patience.

-If the buyer wants to make the solder flow and it has refused to flow in the right direction and led to problems, he can relax and allow the join to cool down, then clean and tin the iron after.
+If the buyer wants to make the solder flow and it has refused to flow in the right direction and led to problems, he can relax and allow the joint to cool down, then clean and tin the iron after.
 Any burnt flux from the joint should be cleaned cautiously.

-The next step is to allow the iron heat up to a normal temperature.
+The next step is to allow the iron to heat up to a normal temperature.
 This is followed by reheating the joint and trying to let the solder flow again.